Sourabh-50/DevOps-Practice-/README.md

 # ado2
-this is the another testing assignment done while practicing devops
+this is the repo for testing assignment done while practicing devops